Osorno, Chile: Economy

 Osorno is an important agricultural center, and agriculture makes up the bulk of the Osorno province's economic activity.
 Wheat and oats grow abundantly, but the land is also well-suited to the breeding of Chilean horses and cattle.
 Some of Chile's finest beef products originate in the Osorno ranches.

 Osorno's proximity to the Cardenal Antonio Samoré Pass makes it a key place the national economy.
 The mountain pass connects Osorno to the Argentine city of Bariloche, and is one of primary arteries that ties the two countries' southern regions together.
 The pass is particularly important due to the fact that it crosses the Andes mountains at very low altitude, allowing it to remain open even when other passes are blocked by snow.

 Despite all this, Osorno has seen some economic stagnation in the past several decades.
 Agriculture alone has not allowed it to keep pace with the booming, rapidly industrializing Chilean economy; Osorno lacks both industrial and information-services sectors.
 In one effort to combat this, the city has forged international business ties with several Dutch companies, after it was discovered that the local climate is ideal for the growing of tulips.
 Likewise, Osorno has recently entered the international meat market.
 Besides offering high-quality beef, the isolated region is also completely free of the recent rash of cattle plagues such as Mad Cow and foot-and-mouth disease, guaranteeing the safety of Chilean meats.

-Osorno is now faced with a unique opportunity: the arable land is suited for the growing of beets, soy, and corn, crops rising in popularity with the recent development of biocombustibles: fuels derived from crops, such as corn-derived ethanol.
-It is hoped that the Chilean government's announcement that it will not apply the same steep taxes to agricultural fuels as it does to petroleum products, as well as the increasing demand for more environment-friendly fuels, will mean that Osorno will again become a major economic hub.
+The arable land in Osorno is suited for growing beets, soy, and corn, Crops are rising in popularity with the recent development of biocombustibles: fuels derived from crops, such as corn-derived ethanol.
+It is hoped that the Chilean government announce that it will not apply the same steep taxes to agricultural fuels as it does to petroleum products, as well as that the increasing demand for more environment-friendly fuels will mean that Osorno will again become a major economic hub.

 As Chile continues to develop as one of South America's economic leaders and one of the most stable states in the region, tourism is on the rise.